 I hadn’t realised quite how big an event the Bristol Balloon fiesta is.
 In addition to the balloons there’s a huge fairground and lots of show stands.
 These included a kids section with a Lego imagination station, a Little Tikes play area and a Nintendo gaming area.
 We wandered around these for a while, before heading over to one of the viewing hills for the main event.

-There is no mass ascent on the Thursday evening but there were still a lot of balloons in the arena.
-The highlight is the unveiling of the special shapes and it was good fun trying to guess what the shapes were going to be.
+The highlight for me was the unveiling of the special shapes; it was good fun trying to guess what the shapes were going to be.
 The Smurf was a popular shape with the audience although my favourite was the ‘Up’ balloon.

 It was quite exciting watching the pilots and support staff getting the balloons ready for lift off.
 There seemed to be a lot of balloons squeezed into a small area and as the balloons inflated they’d jostle with the ones around them for space.